 FRCCSS(C) DC MASc

 Dr. Bell has an undergraduate degree in Biomechanical Engineering from the University of Guelph, where he graduated with honours with a particular interest in new-age prosthetic designs.
-Dr. Bell went on to pursue a Master’s Degree in Biomedical Engineering from the University of Toronto, where his thesis examined regenerative medicine and the design of bio-implantable devices, which highlighted the remarkable healing capacity of the human body.
+Dr. Bell went on to pursue a Master’s Degree in Biomedical Engineering from the University of Toronto.
+His thesis examined regenerative medicine and the design of bone-bonding bio-implantable devices, which highlighted the remarkable healing capacity of the human body.